 Limestone outcrop, Mt Kohinga

-There are a variety of options, through differing landscapes, for day or overnight trips in the Kuripapango area.
+There are a variety of options for day or overnight trips in the Kuripapango area.
 Some are round trips and some link with other road ends or access points to the Park.

 Lakes Carpark to the Lakes